Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Geforce GTX 780 should theoretically be a lot better than the GeForce GTX 650 Ti 2GB in general. (explain)
+Memory BandwidthPerformance-wise, the Geforce GTX 780 should theoretically be much superior to the GeForce GTX 650 Ti 2GB in general. (explain)

-Texel RateThe Geforce GTX 780 is much (approximately 179%) faster with regards to texture filtering than the GeForce GTX 650 Ti 2GB. (explain)
+Texel RateThe Geforce GTX 780 will be a lot (about 179%) more effective at AF than the GeForce GTX 650 Ti 2GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison